Disappearance of Jason Jolkowski: Disappearance

-At 10:45 a.m., Jolkowski was last seen by a neighbor, who witnessed him helping his younger brother pull trash cans from the curb back to the house.
-Under an hour later, between 11:15 and 11:30 a.m., his co-worker called his house stating that he had failed to turn up at Benson High for the ride to work.
+At 10:45 a.m., Jolkowski was last seen by a neighbor, who saw him help his younger brother pull trash cans from the curb back to the house.
+Less than an hour later, between 11:15 and 11:30 a.m., his co-worker called his house stating that he had failed to turn up at Benson High for the ride to work.
 Jolkowski has not been seen or heard from since then.
 Shortly after his disappearance, the school's security cameras were checked, but none of them showed Jolkowski arriving at the school.

 A police officer investigating his disappearance deemed it "the most baffling case" he had seen in thirty years.
-As of 2022, the Omaha Police Department continues to investigate the case.
+As of 2025, the Omaha Police Department continues to investigate the case.

 Impact

-Jolkowski's mother and father created Project Jason in his honor to help families through a loved one's disappearance.
+Following the disappearance, Jolkowski's mother and father created Project Jason to help families through a loved one's disappearance.
 In 2005, after lobbying by his parents, "Jason's Law" was passed by Nebraska Legislature, providing for a statewide database on missing persons.
 Kelly Jolkowski, Jason's mother, later received a Volunteer for Victims award from U.S. Attorney General Eric Holder in 2010 and the Nebraska Governor's Points of Light Award in 2014 in recognition of her work to support families of missing people.